sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 The creation of the repo was not a problem, however it was difficult on how to get it right.
 To start off an example of a base program was already given to us and was obligatory to use, so I did everything I could, including downloading, to put it into my git folder in my computer and try to upload and create a new repository in github, but that didn't work.
 I looked online for a solution and it was rather simple, I only had to use the "fork" function in GitHub, which sort of "copies" the existing repository from another user into a repository in my GitHub account and creates a new repository.
 This was simple to solve and it is a very useful function that I don't see why I would not use it in the future.

-Given that I had already had a previous activity of handling a Landing Simulation, the code to do was somewhat similar however instead of using an Array for the platfroms, like I used last time I had to do a list this time, so I had to find a way to create a list of platforms, however it was a simple issue to solve as I just did a loop, in which each iteration was a new instance of a new platfrom which was created.
+Given that I had already had a previous activity of handling a Landing Simulation, the code to do was somewhat similar however instead of using an Array for the platforms, like I used last time I had to do a list this time, so I had to find a way to create a list of platforms, however it was a simple issue to solve as I just did a loop, in which each iteration was a new instance of a new platform which was created.

 Something which I did not do last time was using the encapsulation practises to make sure the attributes of each class had the appropiate security level, the problem came when I did the code and it was mostly working but then I realised that all of my attributes where public and I needed to increment the privacy of each access modifier.
 Of course that meant changing parts, adding getters and setters in the subclasses and the base class.
 I thought it was going to be more difficult that I imagined but I referred to the slides of the subject to see how getter and setter methods work and I managed to solve this challenge.